 Google Page Experience

-Page experience was introduced by Google in August 2021 for mobile, and February 2022 for desktop.
+Page experience was introduced by Google in August, 2021 for mobile and in February, 2022 for desktop.

 - Core Web Vitals